 Tanganyika Falls Splash Park at Tanganyika Wildlife Park

-Splash Parks and Fountains
+Splash parks and pools

 Tanganyika Splash Park

 For those looking to stay dry, there are areas for lounging in the shade, yard games like cornhole and the Thirsty Sloth Bar, serving adult beverages from beer on tap to margaritas.
 Restrooms, changing rooms and showers are also on site.
-The splash park is located within the wildlife park so you can visit the park’s animals and then cool off before heading home.

 A young girl hands on equipment at the playground near the splash pad at Boston Park in Wichita